 - Records of all designated heritage assets in Greater Manchester, such as Scheduled Monuments, Listed Buildings, Registered Parks & Gardens, Battlefields and Conservation Areas);

 - Records of non-designated heritage assets and sites of archaeological interest;

 - ‘Grey literature’ reports of archaeological fieldwork and historic building surveys conducted in Greater Manchester;

 - Aerial photography of archaeological sites and historic buildings;

 - Extensive archaeological reference library.

-The HER is not yet available to search online and for any enquiries please contact Lesley Dunkley, the Greater Manchester Historic Environment Officer, on 0161 295 6910 or email@example.com
+The HER is available to search online at HeritageGateway but for any enquiries please contact Lesley Dunkley, the Greater Manchester Historic Environment Officer, on 0161 295 6910 or firstname.lastname@example.org

 Data from a commissioned search of the HER will be supplied either as GIS datasets (ESRI shapefiles) or a printed map (PDF), plus a full report on monuments and events (PDF).
 Data includes Scheduled Monuments, Registered Parks and Gardens, Listed Buildings, non-designated sites in the Greater Manchester HER.
 Digital copies of associated grey literature reports may also be provided, although it is recommended that all researchers visit the HER in person as GMAAS holds an extensive archive of un-digitised information.

 Information supplied from the HER in response to requests for commercial use of data will be subject to a small administration fee.
 The fees are calculated using a Scale of Charges that are provided at https://shop.salford.ac.uk/product-catalogue/university-goods-and-services/gmaas